 Sunshine State Oil & Refining Company

 At the start of the 20th century, a growing number of Mid-Continent oilfields began their long history of oil discoveries.
-With them came the boom and bust cycles of the petroleum industry.
+With them came the drilling boom and bust cycles of the industry.

 At Burkburnett on July 29, 1918, a wildcat well erupted on S.L.
 Fowler’s farm just north of Wichita Falls near the Red River border with Oklahoma.
 A new drilling boom made Burkburnett yet another famous American boom town.
 Two decades later it inspired a popular motion picture.